Hodapp87/prosha/README.md

 ## Highest priority:

-- If my `closure_try2` branch seems to be working: start converting other things and cleaning everything up.  (`twist` is still ugly.
-  Look at all my TODOs in it.)
 - See `automata_scratch/examples.py` and implement some of the tougher examples.
   - `spiral_nested_2` & `spiral_nested_3` (how to compose
     efficiently?)
   - `twisty_torus`
   - `ram_horn_branch` - Can I pass depth via a closure?
+Do I need mutual recursion for this?

 ## Important but less critical: